mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Around 300,000 years ago, at a time coinciding with the disappearance of the Ancients, Victoria was heavily bombarded from space by asteroids used as deadfall ordnance, the technical term for dropping a heavy object from orbit.
 The bombardment resulted in immense craters, some of which are seas or great lakes today.
 Others are not obvious, as they lie on the seabed.
 The Mesas area was caused by a strike that cracked the planetary crust and caused lava to surge up before cooling, creating the unusual pattern of high areas separated by chasms, which are quite deep but often only 500-2,000m wide.

 The best asteroids for planetary bombardment are rocky or, better, nickel-iron cored ones.
-Thus, significant deposits of metal are probably present at the centre of
+Thus, significant deposits of metal are probably present at the center of

 each crater.
 However, most craters are now submerged and all lie below the taint level, making access extremely difficult.
 Some craters have a central upraised point (a common feature of large impact craters) and these could be found and mined more easily.
 However, the great distances involved mean that such an expedition is far beyond the means of the local population.